-The port supervision listens 24 hours a day to channels 12 and 16.
+The port control listens 24 hours a day on channels 12 and 16.

-Vessels that have been unloaded may not be docked at these wharfs.
+Vessels that have been unloaded fish may not be layed up at these piers.

 There are certain berths for various sizes and types of fishing vessels.

-It is prohibited to dock a vessel elsewhere than in the designated size and type of wharfs for the given vessel.
+It is prohibited to lay up a vessel elsewhere than in the place designated by the port control.

-Non-resident vessels should notify to the port office of the vessel’s supervisor if the crew goes home.
+Non-resident vessels shall notify to the port office of the vessel’s supervisor if the crew goes home.

 Storage of tools

-You can get information from the port office on where you can store tools, etc.
+You can get information from the port office on where you can store fishing gear etc.

-Tools placed on wharfs without being clearly and durably marked with the vessel’s number will be removed by the port supervision as lost property.
+Fishing gear placed on the piers without being clearly and durably marked with the vessel’s number will be removed by the port control as lost property.

-Under all circumstances, it is prohibited to store tools, etc. on wharfs 38 and 41 (by the auction halls) and on wharf 53 (between the unloading cranes).
+Under all circumstances it is prohibited to store fishing gear etc. on pier 38 and 41 (by the auction halls) and on pier 43 (between the unloading cranes).

 Electricity from land

-It is possible to purchase electricity for the vessels from land at all wharfs or by agreement with the port office.
+It is possible to purchase electricity for the vessels from a shore connection by agreement with the port control.

 Reception programme for ship waste